 - Amtrak offers a lightweight windbreaker, a short-waist reflective jacket, and a heavy winter parka as an optional purchase for Train Service, On Board Service, and Station Service employees.
-Amtrakissued or personal sweaters are not recognized as outerwear. - Refer to section B. "Uniform Component Requirements" in this chapter to determine the permitted outerwear for each craft. - Personal outerwear garments may be worn provided the garments are business professional in navy, gray or black in color and similar to the style of the Amtrak-issued garments. - Personal outerwear cannot include patches, emblems or other company logos (including the Amtrak logo).
+Amtrak-issued or personal sweaters are not recognized as outerwear. - Personal outerwear garments may be worn provided the garments are business professional in navy, gray or black in color and similar to the style of the Amtrak-issued garments. - Personal outerwear cannot include patches, emblems or other company logos (including the Amtrak logo).
 Hoodies and similar casual outerwear are not permitted, as well as, but not limited to, NorthFace, L.L.
 Bean, Ralph Lauren outerwear, etc. - Outerwear may not be worn onboard trains while lifting tickets or in food service dining or cafe cars. - Outerwear may not be worn in stations while performing duties unless authorized by local management. - Cold weather dress gloves must be black, gray or navy.
-Only black "work" gloves are permitted. - Accessories such as scarves, mufflers, knit caps, head bands, and earmuffs follow the same guidelines as outerwear garment guidelines.
+Only black "work" gloves are permitted.